umaichanuwu/AnimeLinks/README.md

 ---

+# 4.3
+- currently not planned to be added, join the [discord](https://discord.gg/fzRdtVh) to request something and i'll add it

 # 4.2
 - currently not planned to be added, join the [discord](https://discord.gg/fzRdtVh) to request something and i'll add it